britram/taps-transports/draft-ietf-taps-transports.md

 The transport protocol components provided by SCTP are:

+[GF: This needs to be harmonised with the components for TCP]

-- unicast
+- unicast.
-- connection setup with feature negotiation and application-to-port mapping
+- connection setup with feature negotiation and application-to-port mapping.
-- port multiplexing
+- port multiplexing.
-- reliable or partially reliable delivery
+- reliable or partially reliable delivery.
-- ordered and unordered delivery within a stream
+- ordered and unordered delivery within a stream.
-- support for multiple concurrent streams
+- support for multiple concurrent streams.
-- support for stream scheduling prioritization
+- support for stream scheduling prioritization.
-- flow control
+- flow control.
-- message-oriented delivery
+- message-oriented delivery.
-- congestion control
+- congestion control.
-- user message bundling
+- user message bundling.
-- user message fragmentation and reassembly
+- user message fragmentation and reassembly.
-- strong error detection (CRC32C)
+- strong error/misdelivery detection (CRC32c).
-- transport layer multihoming for resilience
+- transport layer multihoming for resilience.
-- transport layer mobility
+- transport layer mobility.

 [EDITOR'S NOTE: update this list.]

 ## User Datagram Protocol (UDP)

  The User Datagram Protocol (UDP) {{RFC0768}} {{RFC2460}} is an IETF standards track transport protocol.
-It provides a uni-directional, datagram protocol which preserves message boundaries.
+It provides a unidirectional, datagram protocol that preserves message boundaries.
 It provides none of the following transport features: error correction, congestion control, or flow control.
 It can be used to send broadcast datagrams (IPv4) or multicast datagrams (IPv4 and IPv6), in addition to unicast (and anycast) datagrams.
-IETF guidance on the use of UDP is provided in{{RFC5405}}.
-UDP is widely implemented and widely used by common applications, especially DNS.
+IETF guidance on the use of UDP is provided in{{I-D.ietf-tsvwg-rfc5405bis}}.
+UDP is widely implemented and widely used by common applications, including DNS.

 ### Protocol Description

-UDP is a connection-less protocol which maintains message boundaries, with no connection setup or feature negotiation.
+UDP is a connection-less protocol that maintains message boundaries, with no connection setup or feature negotiation.
 The protocol uses independent messages, ordinarily called datagrams.
-The lack of error control and flow control implies messages may be damaged, re-ordered, lost, or duplicated in transit.
-A receiving application unable to run sufficiently fast or frequently may miss messages.
-The lack of congestion handling implies UDP traffic may cause the loss of messages from other protocols (e.g., TCP) when sharing the same network paths.
-UDP traffic can also cause the loss of other UDP traffic in the same or other flows for the same reasons.

-Messages with bit errors are ordinarily detected by an invalid end- to-end checksum and are discarded before being delivered to an application.
-There are some exceptions to this general rule, however.
-UDP-Lite (see {{RFC3828}}, and below) provides the ability for portions of the message contents to be exempt from checksum coverage.
+Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.
+It provides detection of payload errors and misdelivery of packets to the wrong endpoint, either of which result in discard of received datagrams.

-It is also possible to create UDP datagrams with no checksum, and while this is generally discouraged {{RFC1122}} {{RFC5405}}, certain special cases permit its use {{RFC6935}}.
-The checksum support considerations for omitting the checksum are defined in {{RFC6936}}.
+It is possible to create IPv4 UDP datagrams with no checksum, and while this is generally discouraged {{RFC1122}} {{I-D.ietf-tsvwg-rfc5405bis}}, certain special cases permit its use.
+These datagrams relie on the IPv4 header checksum to protect from misdelivery to the wrong endpoint.
+IPv6 does not by permit UDP datagrams with no checksum, although in certain cases this rule may be relaxed {{RFC6935}}.
+The checksum support
+considerations for omitting the checksum are defined in {{RFC6936}}.
 Note that due to the relatively weak form of checksum used by UDP, applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

+It does not provide reliability and does not provide retransmission.
+This implies messages may be re-ordered, lost, or duplicated in transit.

+A receiving application that is unable to run sufficiently fast, or frequently, may miss messages since there is no flow control.
+The lack of congestion handling implies UDP traffic may experience loss when using an overlaoded path and may cause the loss of messages from other protocols (e.g., TCP) when sharing the same network path.

+[GF: This para isn't needed":
+Messages with payload errors are ordinarily detected by an invalid end- to-end checksum and are discarded before being delivered to an application.
+UDP-Lite (see {{RFC3828}}, and below) provides the ability for portions of the message contents to be exempt from checksum coverage.]

-On transmission, UDP encapsulates each datagram into an IP packet, which may in turn be fragmented by IP.
-Applications concerned with fragmentation or that have other requirements such as receiver flow control, congestion control, PathMTU discovery/PLPMTUD, support for ECN, etc need to be provided by protocols other than UDP {{RFC5405}}.
+On transmission, UDP encapsulates each datagram into an IP packet, which may in turn be fragmented by IP and are reassembled before delivery to the UDP receiver.

+Applications that need to provide fragmentation or that have other requirements such as receiver flow control, congestion control, PathMTU discovery/PLPMTUD, support for ECN, etc need these to be provided by protocols operating over UDP {{I-D.ietf-tsvwg-rfc5405bis}}.

 ### Interface Description

 {{RFC0768}} describes basic requirements for an API for UDP.
-Guidance on use of common APIs is provided in {{RFC5405}}.
+Guidance on use of common APIs is provided in {{I-D.ietf-tsvwg-rfc5405bis}}.

 A UDP endpoint consists of a tuple of (IP address, port number).
 Demultiplexing using multiple abstract endpoints (sockets) on the same IP address are supported.
 The same socket may be used by a single server to interact with multiple clients (note: this behavior differs from TCP, which uses a pair of tuples to identify a connection).
-Multiple server instances (processes) binding the same socket can cooperate to service multiple clients-- the socket implementation arranges to not duplicate the same received unicast message to multiple server processes.
+Multiple server instances (processes) that bind the same socket can cooperate to service multiple clients-- the socket implementation arranges to not duplicate the same received unicast message to multiple server processes.